 Andrea Clark Mason's work has appeared in Outside Magazine, The Gettysburg Review, High Country News, High Desert

 Journal, Weber: the Contemporary West, Permafrost and elsewhere.
 She has received grants and awards from The Sacatar Foundation, Everglades National Park, Centrum Arts and Creative Education, and The Helene Wurlitzer Foundation.
 She has an M.F.A. in creative writing from University of Idaho and a Bachelor of Arts in English literature with an emphasis in creative writing from Colgate University.
 She is also a graduate of the Denver Publishing Institute.
-She directs Writers Studio and is the faculty advisor for Progenitor Art and Literary Journal and the Writers Studio student club.
+She also coordinates the Journalism and Contemporary Media program at ACC and serves as the faculty advisor to ACC's online newspaper The Arapahoe Pinnacle.

 Visit Andrea's website.